threedo/DarkHorse/README.md

 DarkHorse Comic Organizer: A Python script to organize and convert Dark Horse digital comics into PDF and CBZ formats.

 What does this script do?
-Scans and processes all comic folders inside the Books directory.
-Adds a jpg file extension to all the comic pages within each book directory Reads the manifest.json file in each comic folder to determine the correct page order.
-Renames image files based on their page order.
-Converts images into a PDF and a CBZ file for easy reading.
-Generates a UUID mapping CSV file to help rename comics manually.
+-Scans and processes all comic folders inside the Books directory.
+-Adds a jpg file extension to all the comic pages within each book directory Reads the manifest.json file in each comic folder to determine the correct page order.
+-Renames image files based on their page order.
+-Converts images into a PDF and a CBZ file for easy reading.
+-Generates a UUID mapping CSV file to help rename comics manually.

 Author's comments: